We are an Infant and Primary School catering for children from age 3 to age 11.

 The School does not provide transport.

-‘Arabic as First Language’ is taught to Omani pupils from Year 1 – Year 6.
+‘Arabic as First Language’ is taught to Omani pupils and is optional for first language Arabic speaking pupils from Year 1 – Year 6.

 Islamic Studies is taught to Omani Pupils from Year 2 – Year 6.

 All year groups have one lesson of Physical Education (P.E.) and one lesson of Swimming each week.
 These are part of the curriculum and all pupils must participate, unless they have a medical condition which prevents them from doing so in which case a doctor’s note is required for the child to be excused.